 The public art displays at IU are a defining feature of the campus’ character that have a far-reaching history.

 Some art works have become beloved IU landmarks, while others are hardly known at all.
 Some have been the subject of controversy for being too daring.
 Others have been the subject of local myth, lore and pranks.
-Both popular and obscure, the statues of IU each carry a story about campus.
+Both popular and obscure, the statues of IU all carry a story about campus.

 Showalter Fountain by Robert Laurent